DoubleARon96/battleships_mk2/README.md

 - when you would hit on ship i hit them all. solution: I had used the same variable name so change them to septate ones.
 - the input would accept anything.
 Solution: to fix this I made rules for the input and kept checking.
 - printing out the grid.
 Solution: to fix this I had to do some research and found out it was my syntax and I had mixed up values
+- when the reset was made it would would make the shots 0 every time. solution:i had to set the number to 10 in the start function

 #### Remaining Bugs
 - the only thing i couldn't get working is to stop the player from hitting the same grid numbers twice.